 The following online tools and worksheets can help you collect and record key family health information.
-They also make it easier to share the information with health providers and other members of your family.
+They also make it easier to share information with health providers and family members.

 Cancer Family History